 1. Stroll along the beach in Brighton

-Although often dubbed ‘London-on-Sea’, Brighton is a welcome contrast from the capital.
-It’s only about an hour away by train, and there’s the seaside (which always means great fish and chips), the famous pier, and beautiful buildings that will transport you to even further away lands…
+Brighton, the archetypal British seaside town has long been popular with British holidaymakers and for good reason!
+It’s got sun, it’s got sand, it’s got sea– and it’s so close to London.
+Although often dubbed ‘London-on-Sea’, Brighton is actually a welcome contrast from the capital.
+Fresh sea air and pebbled beaches are notably not found in the Big Smoke!
+And then there’s the seaside (which always means great fish and chips), the famous pier, and beautiful buildings that will transport you to even further away lands…

 Come rain or come shine, if you go to Cambridge it’s generally recommended that you go punting down the River Cam.
 It’s one of those “when in Rome” things.
 But there’s plenty else to do, too.
 Wander about, hire a bike, admire the beauty of the cobbled streets and the lovely green parks.
 There’s also tonnes of history, and plenty of classic English pubs (including the Eagle, which—fun fact—was once frequented by the blokes who discovered DNA).

 3. Admire the stunning countryside scenery in The Cotswolds

 The Cotswolds is a great place to visit if you’re after a quintessentially British countryside scene and a bit of a ramble.
 Everywhere you look is absolutely beautiful, think rolling hills and particularly cutesy villages such as Castle Combe.
 It’s worth bringing a car here just for the ease of village hopping!
 You’ll feel the stress of London life simply rise off your shoulders as you step into the fresh countryside air.
 Sunsets and sunrises are especially gorgeous– so if you can stay overnight here, you most definitely should.

 Distance from London: About 2 hours

 4. Enjoy a stunning coastal walk in Eastbourne